varistov/MrKatze_bot/README.md

 - notes: add notes for your user

+- filters: add filters so I can auto-answer questions or kick/ban users that are using specifiy strings

 - connect: manage your group settings in private

 - auto-delete: I do not spam your group, messages are automatically deleted